ml-starter-packs/mlflow-experiment/README.md

-# Full-Stack Demonstration of MLflow Deployment and Use with docker-compose
+# MLflow Deployment and Usage with docker-compose

 Easily deploy an MLflow tracking server with 1 command.